Nuragic civilization: Holy wells

-The holy wells were structures dedicated to the cult of waters.
-Though initially assigned to the 8th–6th centurie BC, due to their advanced building techniques, they most likely date to the earlier Bronze Age, when Sardinia had strong relationships with the Mycenaean kingdoms of Greece and Crete, around the 14–13th century BC.
+The holy wells were structures dedicated to the cult of the water deity.
+Though initially assigned to the 8th–6th century BC, due to their advanced building techniques, they most likely date to the earlier Bronze Age, when Sardinia had strong relationships with the Mycenaean kingdoms of Greece and Crete, around the 14–13th century BC.

 The architecture of the Nuragic holy wells follows the same pattern as that of the nuraghe, the main part consisting of a circular room with a tholos vault with a hole at the summit.
 A monumental staircase connected the entrance to this subterranean (hypogeum) room, whose main role is to collect the water of the sacred spring.
 The exterior walls feature stone benches where offerings and religious objects were placed by the faithful.
 Some sites also had sacrificial altars.
 Some scholars think that these could be dedicated to Sardus, one of the main Nuragic divinities.

+The holy well of Santa Cristina is aligned with the Moon, reflecting its light in a trapezoidal opening every 18.5 years, which corresponds to the duration of the Lunar Year.
+This alignment has been suggested to symbolize the concept of generation, as every 18 years marks a new human generation.

 A sacred pit similar to those of Sardinia has been found in western Bulgaria, near the village of Garlo.